josepeon/math/README.md

 - Reviewed systems of equations and applied them to contextual word problems
 - Practiced graphing lines and inequalities to visualize solution sets
 - Worked on percent, ratio, and proportion applications for accuracy

+### August 18, 2025 – Continued Progress

+- Solved additional systems of equations using both substitution and elimination methods
+- Practiced fractional and decimal equations to improve precision
+- Reviewed graphing inequalities and interpreting solution regions
+- Applied percent change and proportional reasoning to real-world word problems